KarinBerg/Xamarin.HEREMaps/Xamarin.iOS.HEREMaps/ios-binding-notes.md

 - Open a terminal
 - cd `HERESDK-Premium/framework/NMAKit.framework/Headers/`
 - check available iOS sdks with `sharpie xcode -sdks`.
 If needed SDK is missing download xCode version from https://developer.apple.com/download/more/ and use 'sudo xcode-select -s /Applications/Xcode11_1.app' to use this xCode version.
+- Because HEREMaps iOS SDK v.3.15 was build for 13.1 (see Info.plist inside the NMAKit.framework (DTPlatformVersion)) we use the option "-sdk iphoneos13.1" to avoid problems.
-- `sharpie bind -output . -sdk iphoneos13.1 -namespace Xamarin.HEREMaps.iOS -scope .
-NMAKit_mod.h`
+- Use now `sharpie bind -output . -sdk iphoneos13.1 -namespace Xamarin.HEREMaps.iOS -scope .
+NMAKit_mod.h` to trigger the binding process.
 2. Adjust ApiDefinition.cs and Structs.cs:
 - Copy content from generated file "ApiDefinition.cs" into "ApiDefinition.cs" of the iOS binding project
 - Copy content from generated file "StructsAndEnums.cs" into "Structs.cs" of the iOA binding project